dennisBazanye/text-editor/README.md

 ## About

-This is my coding notebook site
+This is my text editor site